baphled/nark/README.md

 Plugin DSL
 ----------

-The grand idea is to allow you to describe request plugins in a simplicist way.
+The grand idea is to allow you to describe request plugins in a simplicity way.
 Leaving most of the construction to be dealt with in the background and let you focus on the on things you really want to do.
 Build cool plugins.

-For this a DSL is needed, this is by no means the end product but simply an the curreny idea for the DSL, I really have no idea how this is eventually end up.
+For this a DSL is needed.

 ```
   Nark::Plugin.define :request_times do |plugin|